 Last but not least are those who assert that experience is the only sure method to know God.
 This third approach to the subject is god is a purely subjective vantage point.
 Its pure form is the counterclaim of the above two methods.
-It’s the position one cannot approach the subject by reason or by faith because both reason and faith are subject to corruption.
+It’s the idea that one cannot approach the subject by reason or faith because both reason and faith are subject to corruption.
 Here the direct experience of the divine provides all the proof.

 These types of divine encounters have some common attributes.
 Terms like “oneness” and “transcendent silence” are common among these types of Eureka experiences.
 Practitioners use several spiritual technologies to get this knowledge.
 Interestingly, people who have near-death experiences also report similar revelations.
 So, it would seem that this type of experience is shared.
 People drawn to this approach believe experience is proof of divine energy.

 Many ancient cultures spent considerable time and effort investigating these processes.
 These mental activities sometimes including psychoactive substances to shift consciousness to non-ordinary states.
 The goal here is to connect directly with the Universe or Higher Divinity.

 Of course, the three approaches above are pure extracts.
 Some people indeed ascribe to just one of these three methods.
 However, most combine all three approaches in differing degrees.
 We think using all three approaches is beneficial, but common sense and reason should be this triune method’s primary leg.
 It makes your spiritual journey more well-rounded.
 It helps make you more open-minded.

 Once you open the door to question the validity of this metaphor, several other questions come to the forefront.
 Are we alone in the universe, or not?
 Are the reports of aliens and angels the same thing from a different point of view?